 It’s that time of year again- holiday deals as far as the eye can see.
 I try my best not to buy things I don’t need.
-I do well most of the year but I’m human and sometimes get tempted by Black Friday and Cyber Monday deals.
-This usually happens when something I want and have been denying myself goes on sale at the end of the year.
+I do well most of the year but I’m human and sometimes get tempted by Black Friday and Cyber Monday sales (and July 4th sales, Presidents Day sales…pretty much all holidays that have sales).
+This usually happens when something I want and have been denying myself goes on sale.

-I actually had my eye on two cordless vacuums: the Shark IONFlex 2X DuoClean which is always priced at $299, and the Dyson v8 Animal+ which is normally $399 but was on sale for $299.
-(These are Costco prices.)
+I actually had my eye on two cordless vacuums: the Shark IONFlex 2X DuoClean, and the Dyson v8 Animal+.
 Weirdly, I went from not buying a vacuum all year to buying both of these.
 I figured I would test them out, return one, and pass along what I learned.

 (This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure.)